 Sheriff Matthews believes we must rally the community to take an even stronger stand against drunk driving.
 That includes strong enforcement, but it also includes swift prosecution, more public education and vocal community support.
 For example, Sheriff Matthews regularly attends court hearings in felony DUI cases.
 He wants everyone to know, he takes the charges seriously and expects just punishment.

 Modern Law Enforcement to Better Protect Citizens

-The KCSO has solved more than 148 break-ins over the past three years, and now thanks to a new computer system, the KCSO will soon be able to alert neighbors when crime breaks out in their area of the county.
+The KCSO has solved several hundred break ins with the arrests of over 148 people, and now thanks to a new computer system, the KCSO will soon be able to alert neighbors when crime breaks out in their area of the county.
 This tracking system is just one of the many recent efforts to modernize the KCSO to better protect the citizens of Kershaw County.

 Increasing modern technology is also taking place in the patrol cars.
 Both video cameras and computers have been, or are being installed.
 This protects both the public and the deputies.
 It also cuts down on drive time when an officer can file a report from a remote location.
 This saves taxpayer money.

 Even with all the technology in the world, law enforcement still depends upon a strong relationship with the community.
 Citizen tips are now common at the KCSO and they frequently lead to arrests of all kinds.